Azam Ali, an Ahmadi Moslem

 In 1950, I was 14, thin and light in weight when admitted to T I College and just turned 15 when went to live in the dormitory.
 Father had a reputation and professional status as a well-known figure, well-respected Judge and devoted Ahmadi.
 And the college staff was genuinely helpful.
 So, making my own decisions at that time was not considered good.

 Father gave me a look but spoke no word.
 He was quiet for a few seconds.
 I recall my impression of what I saw in my Father’s eyes and how he looked at me.
-Partly censoring, partly resignation to a young one just grown too old for a spoon-fed corrective training, and part satisfaction that I had stood up for myself and made my own decision.
+Partly censoring, partly resignation to a young one who had just grown too old for spoon-fed corrective training, and partly satisfaction that I had stood up for myself and made my own decision.
 Father openly wished that my grades were higher but appreciated what the College was doing in my education.

 In 1955, Soofi Sahib on the eve of my college graduation commented — based upon an Arabic poem he had taught — something like: “Years ago you came to us as a tiny toddler.
 Today you are going out as a giant.”
 He bid me farewell with more prayerful words.
 And the gleam in his eyes told me that he was mighty proud of what he had contributed in educating me.